iburzynski/react-ts-tutorial/README.md

 8. ### **Complete `Contract` component**
   - Open `react-ts-tutorial/demo/components/Contract.tsx`
+  - Add the following import statements:

+    ```tsx
+    import { useCardano } from "use-cardano"
+    import ClaimButton from "./ClaimButton"
+    import GiveForm from "./GiveForm"
+    ```

   - Inside the `Contract` function, add the following call to the `useCardano` hook:

     ```tsx